Rainyan/nt-hammer-bootstrap/README.md

 #### Building the executable

-Please see the [.github/workflows](.github/workflows) files for code on building the .exe binary.
+Please see the [build script](.github/workflows/build.yml) for an example of building the .exe binary.

 ### Acknowledgements